Search: 29 results

 For the days are coming in which they will say, Happy are those who have had no children, whose bodies have never given birth, whose breasts have never given milk.

-Then the disciples returned to Jerusalem from the mount called Olivet (Olive Grove), which is near Jerusalem, [only] a Sabbath day’s journey (less than one mile) away.
+Then they returned to Jerusalem from the hill called the Mount of Olives, which is near Jerusalem, only half a mile away.

 Which would you chuse, that I should come to you arm'd with resentment? or, in a mild and benevolent temper?